brady800526/Practice-Closure_Python/README.md

     func()
 ```

-Because outer_func() will return inner_func as object, then will can execute this object with parenthesis which is func() here.
+Because outer_func() will return inner_func as object, then execute this object with parenthesis which is func() here.

 ## [Decorators](https://www.youtube.com/watch?v=FsAPt_9Bf3U&t=212s)

-Use Decorator in Python is just mark a "at" before the line of a function.
+Use Decorator in Python is just mark a "@" before the line of a function.
 There are four cases of decorators:

 #### Decorator Function w/o args
 ```